asony03/Git-Bot/README.md

 **Problem Statement**

-Github is a wonderful piece of software and very easy to use, but, there are still a lot of administrative tasks that users do repeatedly.
-For example deleting a branch once it is merged, closing state branches etc. As the repositoy gets bigger and complex, leaving these tasks to the repo users affects their productivity or risk the case of nobody taking the responsibilty.
-Thus there would be a need for a dedicated person to perform all these administrative tasks, leading to increased cost.
-We intend to make the git experience much more simpler to the users and reduce cost by automating these redundant tasks.
+Github is a wonderful piece of software and very easy to use, however there are some concerns not solved by git out of the box.
+We have identified and outlined the following problems and plan on solving them.

+* Git doesn't know its users and there is no way to moderate the comments made by them.
+Often times, mainly in the case of large open source projects, there might be toxic contributors and there is no way to track them.
+Therefore, there is a need to identify and control toxic content.
+* Labels are very useful when it comes to managing and prioritzing issues.
+Currently git doesn't offer a way to automatically asssign labels.
+In the case of large project with hundreds of issues, there would be definitely a need to identify the nature of the issues and label and categorize them accordingly.

 **Bot Description**

-Our bot tries to automate the following tasks on github:
+Our bot tries to do the following to address these problems
-* Deleting a branch once it is merged
-* Create new branches from issues
-* Run tests when commits are pushed to feature branches and send notification on the slack channel
-* Deploy application when commits happen on the master branch
-* Close stale branches and pull requests based on a message from the slack channel
-* Weekly automated summary of activity on the repository
-* Assign reviewers to pull requests based on history
+* Listens to comments on repos in which the bot is installed.
+When a new user comments, the bot fetches public comments of this user and run sentiment analyser on them and then based on the results, the bot concludes whether that user is of hostile background and an issue is opened for this user in maintainers-discussion private repo so that the maintainers can review these toxic comments.
+* Scans the content of pull requests and issues in a timely manner and censor/mark them appropriately.
+* Use NLP techniques to label issues based on the nature of its title and body against a set of predefined labels.
+Based on the sentiments, it also assigns a priority level to the issue.

-A bot is a good solution for this because the tasks that we deal with are repetitive, which makes it an ideal candidate for automation.
-Our bot does some of these tasks when prompted by an user by sending messages to the bot, and other tasks are triggerred by their respective github events.
-Also, this bot has the characteristics of a focus bot as this bot tries to increase developer's productivity.
+A bot is a good solution for this because the tasks that we deal with are repetitive and need to run constantly in the background.
+Our bot does these tasks by listening to respective github events.
+Also, this bot has the characteristics of a AI bot as this bot does automated learning and data analysis.

 Tag line: "Boost up your git"

+**Use Cases**

+Use case: Keep track of toxic comments in issues and pull reqs and report the user whent they cross a particular threshold.
+* Preconditions
+  The bot needs to have access to the repository.
+* Main Flow
+  Users comment on issues and pull requests.
+The bot monitors these comments for toxicity.

+Use case: Identify inaapropriate/offensive content in pull requests and issues body/title and tag them accordingly.
+* Preconditions
+  The bot needs to have access to the repository.
+* Main Flow
+  Pull requests or issues are raised with inappropriate or offensive content in them.
+The bot identifies it and tags it.

+Use case: Automaticaly label unlabelled issues against a set of predefined labels, such as bug, enhancement etc as and when they are raised.
+* Preconditions
+  The bot needs to have access to the repository.
+* Main Flow
+  An issue is raised without labels.
+The bot labels the issue as a bug, enhancement, feature etc.

+Use case: Automatically assign a priority level to the issue, such as requires immediate attention etc.
+* Preconditions
+  The bot needs to have access to the repository.
+* Main Flow
+  An issue is raised.
+The bot uses NLP techniques to analyze the sentiment and assigns a priority level.